anirudh2/code-katas/animal-speak/README.md

 Dogs and Cats are either born on the farm, or they are adopted into the farm long after they are born.
 When they are born, their `age` is `0`, and then `1` at the first year, and so on.

 Dogs and Cats have one behavior:  They `speak` with examples as shown below.

 "Ruff.
-My name is Rex and I am 1 year old."
+My name is Rex, and I am 1 year old."
 "Ruff.
-My name is Fido and I am 6 years old."
+My name is Fido, and I am 6 years old."
 "Meow.
-My name is Kitty and I am 0 years old."
+My name is Kitty, and I am 0 years old."
 "Meow.
-My name is Sylvester and I am 2 years old."
+My name is Sylvester, and I am 2 years old."

 Create an implementation with the above animals and their respective four `speak` sentences.